rcprobe/3DScape/README.md

 These static previews are generated from the same embedded point data and default viewpoint used by the interactive viewers.

 The viewer is looking at a fused point cloud: each visible dot is a 3D point created by taking a valid depth pixel from one frame, backprojecting it through the camera intrinsics, transforming it into a shared world coordinate system using the camera pose, and merging it with points from other frames.
-The boxes and axes are viewer guides for orientation; they are not learned scene objects.
+The boxes and axes are viewer guides for orientation.

 Color key: